Joey Gallo Player Props: Twins vs. Guardians

 - The 7.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians have a 3.87 team ERA that ranks eighth among all MLB pitching staffs.
+- The Guardians have a 3.93 team ERA that ranks 10th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.